 Originally, Microsoft’s Xbox One console would have allowed users to loan out parts of their library to friends and family.
-That original plan didn’t pan out, but that doesn’t mean there isn’t a way for you to still share your Xbox One games with your friends and family.
+That plan didn’t work out; Microsoft was forced to go a different direction when fans made it clear they wouldn’t support a video game console that required them to be constantly connected to the internet.
+That change in plans doesn’t mean there isn’t a way for you to still share your Xbox One games with your friends and family.

 Sharing games with friends is a time-honored ritual.
-In an age where you want to be able to talk to your friends and family about a hot new release, simply loaning them your copy has turned into an easy way for the family to experience a new game on the cheap.
+In an age where you want to be able to talk to your friends and family about a hot new release, simply loaning them your copy has turned into an easy way for everyone to experience a new title on the cheap.

-Microsoft hasn’t yet announced a new specific feature that allows users to share their games.
-That being said, last year it did reveal a little talked about feature called Xbox Live Home Gold.
+Microsoft hasn’t yet announced a specific feature that allows users to share their games.
+That being said, it did reveal a little talked about feature called Xbox Live Home Gold.

 Before we show you how to assign a specific Xbox Live console, it is absolutely important that you understand the risks involved in sharing Xbox One games with friends using this method.